joneswack/dp-rfs/README.md

 python run_rf_gp_experiments.py --rf_parameter_file [rf_parameter_config] --datasets_file config/active_datasets.json --use_gpu
 ```

-`--use_gpu` is optional. `[rf_parameter_config]` needs to be replaced by one of the files located in config/rf_parameters depending on whether the Gaussian or the degree 20 polynomial kernel should be approximated.
+`--use_gpu` is optional. `[rf_parameter_config]` needs to be replaced by one of the files located in config/rf_parameters depending on which kernel should be approximated.
 These files can be easily adapted according to your needs.

 The output logs of the experiments are saved in the csv and logs folder.